GeorgesAntaki/hello-world/README.md

 # hello-world
 Just another repository
-Congratulationsto Microsoft for acquiring this amazing platform
+Congratulations to Microsoft for acquiring this amazing platform